aprilkrg/python_with_flask/PLAN.md

   Generating /Users/macuser/r-sei/seir-1011/unit-4/python_flask/migrations/version
   s/64d16607c8b6_initial_migration.py ...  done
 ```
 Open the file created at the above path, and we'll add to the `upgrade` and `downgrade` functions, to create and drop the table.
 We'll fill out the function with the alembic command `create_table`, then call on the sqlalchemy library for the `Column` construct and datatypes.
-The
 ```python
 def upgrade():
     op.create_table(